 I authorize Tower to pay ATM transactions and everyday debit card transactions.
 Click here

 Tower pays overdrafts at our discretion, which means we do not guarantee that we will always authorize and pay any type of transaction.
+Member’s must repay and cover any overdrafts including the associated fees returning the account to good standing as soon as possible but not exceeding 15 days.
 If we do not authorize and pay an overdraft, your transaction will be declined.

 What fees will I be charged if Tower pays my overdraft?